AliRezaJoodi/AliRezaJoodi.github.io/ProjectNotes/DirgodazAmol_InductionHeating_30KW_Model1.md

 ## Induction Heating, 30KW, Model 1
 Note: It was a prototype.
 Note: In this project, we did not design a new board.
-We remade all boards of the 50 KW induction furnace for for this model.
+We remade all boards of the 50KW induction heating for this model.

 ### Photo
 Full View: v1.0
 ![](https://s32.picofile.com/file/8477663926/FullView1.jpg)

-### Feathres
+### Features
 - 3-Phase
 - Half-Bridge with IGBT